reedcodes/talks/source/presentation/2022-hew/markdown/06-card.md

 <ul>
   <li>new! before we used example Twig files</li>
   <li>can also use json to pass values into the Twig</li>
-  <li>in the styleguide, if using json, the filename must match the Twig filename</li>
+  <li>in the styleguide, if using json, the filename must match the Twig filename, kss knows where to find the attribute values from the json (this displays the pattern of patterns)</li>
 </ul>
-{%- endnotes -%}
-{%- endslide -%}

-{%- slide "markdown" -%}
-{% image "screen-card.png", "style guide page for the Card section, illustrating the description, example pattern, and code" %}

-{%- notes -%}
-kss knows where to find the attribute values from the json this displays the pattern of patterns
 {%- endnotes -%}
 {%- endslide -%}